Severe Weather Statement issued for Monmouth by NWS - News Break

 Severe Weather Statement issued for Monmouth by NWS

-Effective: 2021-07-08 14:10:00 EDT Expires: 2021-07-08 21:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Target Area: Monmouth THE SEVERE THUNDERSTORM WARNING FOR NORTHEASTERN MONMOUTH COUNTY IS CANCELLED The storm which prompted the warning has moved out of the area.
+Effective: 2021-07-08 14:10:00 EDT Expires: 2021-07-08 21:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Target Area: Monmouth THE SEVERE THUNDERSTORM WARNING FOR EAST CENTRAL MONMOUTH COUNTY IS CANCELLED The storm which prompted the warning has weakened below severe limits, and no longer poses an immediate threat to life or property.
 Therefore, the warning has been cancelled.
-A Severe Thunderstorm Watch remains in effect until 900 PM EDT for central New Jersey.
-To report severe weather, contact your nearest law enforcement agency.
-They will relay your report to the National Weather Service Mount Holly NJ.alerts.weather.gov
+However gusty winds are still possible with this thunderstorm.
+A Severe Thunderstorm Watch remains in effect until 900 PM EDT for central New Jersey.alerts.weather.gov

 Comments / 0